-- Over the age of 65
+- Over the age of 70

 - Under the age of 5

 - Pregnant

 - In acute or long term debt

-Properties which do not currently have a working central heating system will also be eligible.
 These households will be identified through referrals from partners (see section 'Referrals' below).
 Other households not meeting the above criteria may be considered on a case by case basis at the discretion of The Highland Council.

-3) Any details of scheme requirements for SWI "in-fill" projects
+1) Any details of scheme requirements for SWI "in-fill" projects